JeffDeCola/my-concourse-ci-tasks/readme-github-pages/README.md

 ## FUNCTIONALITY

-This task updates your GitHub webpage with the README.md from you main page.
+This task updates your GitHub webpage with the README.md from your main page.

 This taks is updating this repos [GitHub Webpage](https://jeffdecola.github.io/my-concourse-ci-tasks/).